Published here: alraimedia.com/Home/Details?id=efaf0511-a3a1-48e6-ac9a-

 d) sent a real arrow against Nuri al-Maliki, Iran’s main ally and the one who has carried the flag of the PMU for the last years.

-e) pushed Moqtada al-Sadr to align himself (in a very cleaver move) with the communists to increase his chances at the forthcoming parliamentary elections.
+e) pushed Moqtada al-Sadr to align himself (in a very clever move) with the communists to increase his chances at the forthcoming parliamentary elections.

 Actually, Soleimani, who is supposed to be “in charge” of Iraq, didn’t even understand after so many years of dealing with Iraqis, the mentality of the Marjaiya in Najaf, led by the Iranian Grand Ayatollah Sayyed Ali Sistani.
 Soleimani ignores Sistani’s language (even if both speak Farsi) and how to follow Khamenei’s instructions to support Sistani’s decision all the way, whatever these may be.